-Our Head of Product, Caroline, recently visited The Chedi in Muscat, Oman and new hotel Vakkaru in the Maldives and reports back that the two destinations make a great combination holiday.
+Our Head of Product, Caroline, recently visited The Chedi in Muscat, Oman and new resort Vakkaru in the Maldives and reports back that the two destinations make a great combination.

 Best of both worlds

 A trip that combines both Oman and the Maldives does not seem an obvious mix, but I was surprised by how well they complemented each other.
-The glorious dose of culture and rugged mountain scenery of Oman is the perfect contrast to the Maldives lush paradise – and as they are less than a four-hour flight apart so it works so well.
+A glorious dose of culture and rugged mountain scenery of Oman is the perfect contrast to the lush paradise of the Maldives – and as they are less than a four-hour flight apart.
 The properties visited below have a similar sense of style, a relaxed ambience and notably excellent service.

 A hotel that consistently gets very good feedback from our clients is the stylish Alila Jabal Akhdar in the Hajar Mountains.
-Just a few hours from Muscat, Oman, this hotel is an easy add-on to your itinerary and a great chance to see more of Oman.
+Just a few hours from Muscat, Oman, it is an easy add-on to Muscat and a great chance to see more of Oman.
 The night skies here are simply amazing and by day it’s lovely to wander the mountain pathways, pomegranate orchards and terraced farmland – or simply soak in those incredible rugged views from your room.

 Into The Blue

-Flying onto the Maldives was surprisingly easy.
-It only took under 4 hours to get to the capital of the Maldives, Male.
-From here it’s a 25-minute seaplane to Vakkaru, an island gem located in the clear waters of the UNESCO Biosphere Reserve of the Baa Atoll.
-Personally, I think the Baa Atoll is the icing on the cake of the Maldives – it’s so much prettier than you could even imagine and I’m always awe-struck as the seaplane cruises above the islets of the atoll.
+Flying to the Maldives from Oman was surprisingly easy.
+It took under 4 hours to get to Male, followed by a 25-minute seaplane to Vakkaru, an island paradise located in the clear waters of the UNESCO Biosphere Reserve of the Baa Atoll.
+The Baa Atoll is the icing on the cake of the Maldives – it’s so much prettier than you could even imagine and I’m always awe-struck as the seaplane cruises above the islets of the atoll.

-I’m always interested to see how each property in the Maldives is going to differentiate itself from the next.
-Vakkaru has a mix of over-water and beach villas plus suites – the latter has pools at the rear which gave them a more private feel.
-I loved the kids club, which is one of the largest I have seen, although the focus is on getting out and exploring the island.
-There is a house reef plus an amazing blue hole – easily accessible from the shore.
-Its point of difference though is how it manages to be refined and yet relaxed, an almost contradictory balance which I think is down to great staff who are happy and knowledgeable.
-They will really make your stay.
+It is always interesting to see how a new property in the Maldives is going to differentiate itself from the next.
+Vakkaru is a little hidden gem.
+It has a mix of over-water and beach villas and suites – the latter have pools at the rear which gave them a lovely private feel.
+I loved the kids club, which is one of the best I have seen, although the focus is on getting out and exploring the island.
+The house reef is great and an amazing blue hole is easily accessible from shore.
+For a fairly new resort, Vakkaru has separated itself from the pack already and offers a refined and yet relaxed atmosphere and such genuine warmth that you’ll be planning to return before you have left.